Have you ever pulled a social network’s logo from Google and thought, “I hope this is the right one?”

-Keeping up to date with the latest social media logos can be a challenge.
-And even once you’ve found the correct logos it can also take some time to understand the brand guidelines:
+Staying up to date with the latest social media logos can be a challenge.
+Even once you’ve found the correct logo, it can take time to understand the finer details within the brand guidelines:

 - How much spacing should be around the logo?